config.d/sites/default/site.toml

 Email Configuration

-Configure an email provider to send login links:
+Configure an email provider to send login links.
+Currently implemented providers:

 Development (Null Provider)